 Check out this international economics definition covering the theory and policy of this system and how it analysis the world economy.

-Definition of International Economics
+The International Economics Definition

 This branch of economics explains how nations collaborate through the trading of goods and services, through flows of cash and investment.
 It can be a tricky subject that must be analyzed from several different aspects.
 This will give a clear picture of what is going on in the various countries.

 Balance of payments can be used to see if a country is receiving more money than it is paying out.
 Exchange rates come into the equation here to determine the ratio for paying in different currencies.
 If a company wishes to secure a set rate they can forward hedge a rate to make sure their company will receive a stable exchange rate.
 Utilizing a free trade agreement helps companies avoid the costs of having to deal with outside governments.
 It helps also with not having to pay tariffs, which is a form of protectionism.
 The basics of these issues can be boiled down to the relationship between supply and demand.
 Additionally, they speak to how a government wishes to affect the supply and demand for certain goods in their country.
 The theory and policy and how analysis the world economy speak more to this as follows:

 International Economics has many different areas that a company can use to ensure their success in an international market.
 Listed below are six important topics that a firm must look into when embracing international market:

 - A nation’s balance of payments

 - Exchange rates

 - And their supply and demand for the particular product.